 Through home insulation, consumers can enjoy increased comfort, fewer pest problems, and soundproofing within their homes.
-Home insulation also protects the house itself through the prevention of frozen pipes and increased moisture control.
+Home insulation also protects the house by preventing frozen pipes and increasing moisture control.

 Home insulation raises a house’s energy efficiency, making it easier to heat and cool.
 While this is a financial and environmental benefit, it’s also a major improvement to the comfortability of your home.

-Even if money is no object, you likely place a great deal of value in keeping yourself and your family comfortable within your home.
+Even if money is no object, you likely place great value in keeping yourself and your family comfortable within your home.

 A home that’s difficult to heat and cool can be a major pain, especially in areas of the country with more extreme climates.
 You can avoid additional sweat and chills by taking the initiative to insulate your attic.

 Moisture buildup isn’t just a result of rain or leaks; moisture follows anywhere air and changing climate go.
 As you likely know, moisture can be a major enemy to a successful home, increasing the risk of mold and decreasing your home’s value.